Integration of immigrants is a joint effort

 The Ministry of Economic Affairs and Employment is responsible for

-• integration legislation and
+• integration related legislation

 Several nationwide actors